 enable

-As an administrator, you can observe the network traffic in the OKD console for detailed troubleshooting and analysis.
+As an administrator, you can observe the network traffic in the OKD web console for detailed troubleshooting and analysis.
 This feature helps you get insights from different graphical representations of traffic flow.
-There are several available views to observe the network traffic.

 Navigate to Observe → Network Traffic.